veeshanr/veeshanr.github.io/pages/research.md

 [“On the Dynamic Nature of Goods: Applications in Post-Disaster Contexts”] [8] in *Exploring the Political Economy and Social Philosophy of Vincent and Elinor Ostrom*, 2020.

-**Working Papers (selected):**

-2. “Perception of Climate Change and WTP for Weather Index Microinsurance” (with Wenmei Guo and Alok K. Bohara), *Under Review*
-3. “Ex-ante Perception of Climate Change Impact and the Choice of Mitigation Strategies: Evidence from a field survey in Nepal.” (with N. Khatiwada, A.K.
-Bohara) *Working paper*
-4. “Governing externality with Consent: Ostrom meets Buchanan.” (with Jamal Mamkhezri) *Working paper*

-**In Preparation (selected):**
-1. “Coping Collectively: A test of Consumption Insurance Hypothesis." (with Mohammad Ali)
-2. “Natural Disaster Shocks, Risk Perception, and Willingness to Pay for Weather-indexed Micro-insurance: a pre-post analysis.”
-(Data analysis in progress)

 [1]: https://doi.org/10.1002/jid.3406